How Long to Keep Insurance Records

 • Open claims documents: You shouldn’t throw away open claims documents because you might need them to settle the claim.
 This applies to the claim filing document as well as related paperwork like receipts for medical bills or vehicle repairs.
 You should also hold onto any insurance claims documentation like police reports or accident photos.

-• Billing statements: There’s no legal requirement to keep insurance billing statements for personal insurance policies.
+• Billing statements: There’s generally no legal requirement to keep insurance billing statements for personal use, but they may be useful for tax purposes or financial records.
 But you might find past billing statements useful for comparing rates when you’re shopping for new policies.

 Insurance Documents You Don’t Have to Keep